Breastfeeding Your Baby

 If you would like to discuss further, or if your antenatal team has recommended colostrum harvesting, please contact the Infant Feeding Department on 01 408 5761 when you are 34 weeks pregnant.

-A special thank you to all the mothers and babies who assisted us in the development of these videos.
+A special thank you to all the mothers and babies who participated these videos.
 We couldn’t have done it without you.

 In this video, we discuss: